sparkflows/sparkflows-docs/docs/installation/security/admin-user.rst

 As regards to Projects, the Admin user can do the following:

 - View all the Projects
-- View the executions of all the workflows
+- View the executions of all the Workflows
 - View the executions of all the Analytical Apps

-- Onboarding Analytics Apps for a Customer
-    - Who creates that Project which will hold the Analytics App?
-Admin user.
-Now the admin user becomes the owner of that Project and be able to see everything.
-    - Who shares that project with the Group of the Customer?
-Admin user.
+- Create Analytics App in any Project

 Deleting Users/Groups
 ++++++++++++++++++++